Changes to visiting arrangements and a number of services are in place. For more details visit our Coronavirus page

-- A&E: where initial treatment is not received within the four hours, car parking charges will be discounted back so you would only pay for four hours
+- Emergency Department (A&E): where initial treatment is not received within the four hours, car parking charges will be discounted back so you would only pay for four hours

 - Outpatient departments: should a visit to the clinic exceed the two-hours local standard due to delays caused by the hospital, car parking charges will be discounted to the two-hour rate

 - Outpatient departments on top floor (Paediatrics and Women’s Health): should a visit to the clinic exceed the local three-hour standard due to delays caused by the hospital, car parking charges will be discounted to the three-hour rates